muodov/blog/_posts/2015-08-16-fac-rubik-solver.md

 #### Compromise

-Each of the approaches above have their pros and cons.
+Each of the approaches above has its pros and cons.
 So after all we used a sort of a mixed algorithm:

 1. we do some artificial calibrations based on gathered statistics to normalize the readings